I could laugh and play

 1. Dismembered Illusions 2.
 Aphorisms 3.
 The Prophecy 4.
 Land Of Despaire 5.
 Lord Of The Flies 6.
 Daily Inferno

-Having heard practically nothing about Toxin in advance, my expectations towards this German band were originally nil.
-Even more surprising it has been to find that their releases are among the better ones in the scene.
+With practically no information about Toxin in advance, expectations for this German band were originally nil.
+Therefore it has been surprising to find that their releases are among the better ones in the scene.
 The band's debut release Aphorisms is a notably powerful mini album with simply a very intense sound, combining vigorous vocals and pumped-up riffage that hardly leave anyone cold.
 The feel of this album is essentially more original and interesting than what many other minor league bands of the time were able to provide, and only occasionally the music seems to lose its direction for a while.
 With a surprisingly refined sound already at this early stage of the band, Aphorisms is no doubt worth some serious attention.

 TOXIN - Misantrophy